February 16-18, 2024

 Read about other Asheville area art shows and events.

 History of Grove Park's Arts and Crafts Conference

 Founded in 1988 by author, collector and former high school English teacher, Bruce Johnson, the Arts & Crafts Conference and Antiques Show has been recognized for more than two decades for its dedication to the education of the Arts & Crafts collector.
-Each February Johnson brings to the Grove Park Inn the foremost authorities, authors, dealers, publishers, speakers and craftspersons from across the country - all assembled each year in one historic hotel for one historic weekend.
+Each February Johnson brings to The Omni Grove Park Inn the foremost authorities, authors, dealers, publishers, speakers and craftspersons from across the country - all assembled each year in one historic hotel for one historic weekend.
 New collectors learn more here in one weekend than they can in an entire year anywhere else.
-And experienced collectors keep coming back to renew treasured friendships and to increase their knowlege and appreciation for the Arts & crafts movement.
+And experienced collectors keep coming back to renew treasured friendships and to increase their knowledge and appreciation for the Arts & Crafts movement.